top of page

 • The reader misses out on being able to read the main characters thoughts

-There is nothing wrong with experimenting with all three of these perspective to see which one works for you.
+There is nothing wrong with experimenting with all three of these perspectives to see which one works for you.
 This is the perfect way to find out which perspective works better with your story too.
 If you have a strong main character, it might be better to tell the story from their perspective and let the reader in on their inner thoughts and feeling.
 However, if you were to use multiple perspectives (1st, 2nd and 3rd) person in your writing, you wouldn't be the first writer to do so.
 It can be complicated to use all three or even just two, however if it's done in the right way, you could create something extraordinary.

 bottom of page